Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

   - `generation`: number of generations to simulate
 - Initializes a matrix `iteams` to store population values for each generation and initial population.
 - Sets the first row of `iteams` to the initial populations `n_0`.
-- Iteratively calculates the population for each subsequent generation using the function `ex5_4next`.
+- Iteratively calculates the population for each subsequent generation using the function `NextGenerationArray`.
 - Returns the matrix `iteams` containing the population size for each generation and initial population.

 **Purpose:**